Question in heading

 Dear expert: I have 5 cords of red oak cut and split in my barn.
 It was cut six years ago.
 Is it safe to burn this wood in a friends fireplace thirty mile away?
 She has mature red oaks in the yard.
 I have read both yes and no answers to this question.
 The U of M fact sheet is not clear on the topic.

-St. Croix County Wisconsin forest health Posted almost 4 years ago
+St. Croix County Wisconsin forest health Posted over 4 years ago

 My backyard lawn has been destroyed by my large canine family.
 I would like to replant some day but for now just want to reduce the dust and further soil erosion.
 What can I put there in place of my lawn?